syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 {% endhighlight %}

-The following code example demonstrates printing the converted images.
+The following code example demonstrates how to print the converted images.

 {% highlight c# %}
 [C#]